loopbackio/loopback-connector-rest/README.md

 });
 ```

-Now you can invoke the geocode API as follows:
+Now you can invoke the geocode API in Node.js as follows:

 ```javascript
 Model.geocode('107 S B St', 'San Mateo', '94401', processResponse);
 ```

-By default, LoopBack REST connector also provides an 'invoke' method to call the REST API with an object of parameters, for example:
+By default, the REST connector also provides an 'invoke' method to call the REST API with an object of parameters, for example:

 ```javascript
 Model.invoke({street: '107 S B St', city: 'San Mateo', zipcode: '94401'}, processResponse);